paulmorio/usualsuspects/README.md

 ```

 This will allow you to adapt the source code to your liking and the changes will take effect immediately.

+## Contributing
+TODO.
+Will set this up after CI is set up.